Project

 Actions #2

-Updated by Kurtis Hanna almost 3 years ago
+Updated by Kurtis Hanna about 3 years ago

 Denis is doing some upstream modem work in this repo that continues on the work forkbomb was doing at the link above: https://git.replicant.us/contrib/GNUtoo/kernel_replicant_linux/log/?h=replicant-11-i9300-modem